pyfsi/coconut/coupling_components/solver_wrappers/python/python.md

 ### Settings

-The following parameters, listed in alphabetical order, need to be provided in the JSON parameter file as `setttings` of the solver wrapper.
+The following parameters, listed in alphabetical order, need to be provided in the JSON parameter file as `settings` of the solver wrapper.

 parameter|type|description
 ---:|:---:|---
 `delta_t`|double|Fixed time step size.
 This parameter is usually specified in a higher component.
-`input_file`|string|Name of the input file, which must be present in the folder `working_directory`.
+`input_file`|string|Name of the input file, which must be present in the folder given in `working_directory`.
 The file contains all parameters required for the solver, in JSON-format.
-`interface_input`|list|List of dictionaries; each dictionary requires two keys: `"model_part"` and `"variables`.
+`interface_input`|list|List of dictionaries; each dictionary requires two keys: `model_part` and `variables`.
 The former contains the name of the `ModelPart` as a string.
 The value of the latter is a list of variables.
 Even if there is only one variable, a list is required.
 For the Python solver wrappers these variables are fixed: `["displacement"]` for a flow solver and `["pressure","traction"]` for a structure solver.
 `interface_output`|list|Analogous to `interface_input`.
 However, the variables are different: `["pressure","traction"]` for a flow solver and `["displacement"]` for a structure solver.
 `unsteady`|bool|(optional) Default: `true`.
 Indicates if case is steady or unsteady.
 `working_directory`|string|Absolute path to the working directory or relative path with respect to the current directory.